AVDambeck/yabec/core/rules/life.md

 Health dice are used to determine HP.
 Each class has a diferent HD.
 Monsters have a d8 HD.
 At 1st level, a character's HP is equal to the highest value on their HD.

+## Healing
+Healing removes damage.
+### Natural Healing
+One week of downtime heals 2d6.
+### Bandaging
+Bandages can be used to gain some healing.
+Make an *intelligence* check.
+If you succeed, heal the target 1d6.
+You may bandage yourself.
+Bandaging takes one *turn*, and consumes a bandage.
+Once you are bandaged, you can not be bandaged again until you are *fatigued*.
+### Magical Healing
+Magic potions or spells can provid instantaneous healing.
+When magically healing a *slain* character, they *dismember* with advantage.

 ## Damage
 Damage represents injury, exaustion, and wear.
 ### Slain
-When a creature takes damage equal to or greater tan its HP, it is *slain*, *Slain* minions and monsters instantly die. *Slain* PCs are *near death*; if not healed within one *turn*, they will die.
+When a creature takes damage equal to or greater tan its HP, it is *slain*, *Slain* minions and *ordinary* monsters instantly die.
+*Slain* PCs and *powerful* monsters are *near death*.
+See Near Death.
 #### Destruction
-if *slain* by fire, explosion, or magic, PCs instantly die and items are destroyed.
+If *slain* by fire, explosion, or magic items are destroyed, and PCs and *powerful* monsters instantly die.

-Magic items have a chance of miraculously surviving.
+Magic items and monsters have a chance of miraculously surviving.

-#### Subdual
-If the final attack on a creature is made with a blunt weapon, they can be left non-leathally incapacitated, and *bad* undtil a *shift*.

 ### Item Damage
 Some items can become damaged.
 Items with four or more damage break completely.
 Magic items are immune to damage.
 Each point of damage incurs a penalty:
 - **Weapons:** -1 to damage.
 - **Armor:** +1 to AC.
 - **Other:** -1 to any rolls made with it.
 Dwarves are able to repair items.
 See page X. LINK

-## Healing
-Healing removes damage.

-### Natural Healing
-One week of downtime heals 2d6.

-### Bandaging
-Bandages can be applied to injuries less than 3 turns old.

-Make an *intelligence* check.
-If you succeed, heal 1d6.

-**Restriction:** Bandaging takes one turn, and consumes a bandage.
-Each injury can only be bandaged once.

-You may bandage yourself.

-### Magical Healing
-Magic potions or spells can provid instantaneous healing.

-When magically healing a *slain* character, they *dismember* with advantage.

-## Saving Throws
-All characters and monsters can make *saves* to avoid the full effects of certain traps, spells, and attacks.

-### Catagories:
-There are five saving throw catagories:

-- **Death (D):** When targeted by a death ray, or exposed to poison.
-- **Weird (W):** When exposed to radiation or other worlds.
-- **Paralysis or Petrification (P):** When targeted by an efect that paralyses or turns to stone.
-- **Blast (B):** When target by dragon breath or explosions.
-- **Spells or magic (S)** When targeted by a banefull spell or effect from a magic item.

-Each class has its own table denoting the *save* values based on the level.
-Monsters have their own table, see page X. LINK

-### Checking
-You succeed if d20 >= *save* value.

-Success against an effect that causes damage means that the damage is halved.
-Otherwise, the effect has been entierly avoided or negated.

 ## Near Death
 Between life and death, there is a terrible void.
 ### Death
-After a full turn *near death*, characters die.
+After a full turn *near death*, creatures die.

-If a character takes any damage while *near death*, they die.
+If a creature takes any damage while *near death*, they dismember.
+### Healing
+When healed while *near death*, a creature instead rolls for *dismemberment*.
+If healed by magic, they roll with *advantage*.
 ### Dismemberment
-When healed in *near death*, a character rolls for *dismemberment*.
-Roll a d20, and add *constitution*.
+Roll a d12, and add *constitution* score.
 Reference the table.
 If they survive, they heal 1.

 | Result | Dismeberment                     |
 |--------|----------------------------------|